 4) Radishes.
 Crazily enough although these crops grow to maturity in around 6 weeks, they are fairly expensive to buy as a vegetable.
 A small bag holding about 150 grams will still cost you the best part of a pound to buy in a supermarket.
 Better still they can be grown as a “row marker” with slower to mature crops such as spring onions, beetroots, carrots, etc, and can be harvested before the main crop in the row requires the space.

 5) Runner Beans.
 This delicious crop is ever popular and yet a small handful of beans, (maybe a dozen) is priced at well over a pound.
 One of the best reasons to grow this profitable bean is the fact they take up little space because being climbers their cropping space is largely vertical rather than horizontal.

 8 ) Asparagus.
 Quite possibly the most profitable crop of all to grow if you have the patience to wait until they can be harvested.
-From seed it will take three years, from crowns about two years.
-However, you will have an ongoing crop for anything from fifteen to twenty five years afterwards.
+From seed, it will take three years, from crowns about two years.
+However, you will have an ongoing crop for anything from fifteen to twenty-five years afterward.
 Although each year your harvest period is only six to eight weeks, the price of these is very high, and each row will produce pounds of asparagus per year.
-Currently about 100 grammes of baby asparagus spears retails at about £2.50 in our local supermarket.
+Currently, about 100 grams of baby asparagus spears retails at about £2.50 in our local supermarket.

 9) Leeks.
-Another high value crop, although the growing season can be rather long.
-Mind you, look at the price in the supermarket for three or four of them any you may be quite shocked.
-They are a little more tricky to grow as you may well need to plant most varieties in a hole and water carefully in order to ensure a long, thick, white stem to the resulting leek.
-I can’t be sure of the exact current price, but know it is well over £1.00 for about three of these.
+Another high-value crop, although the growing season can be rather long.
+Mind you, look at the price in the supermarket for three or four of them and you may be quite shocked.
+They are a little more tricky to grow as you may well need to plant most varieties in a hole and water carefully in order to ensure a long, thick, white stem to the resulting leak.
+I can’t be sure of the exact current price but know it is well over £1.00 for about three of these.